ggabbiani/OFL/orthodocs/foundation/core.md

 the list to be filtered

 __filter__
-function filter or list of function filters called for each «list» item
+either a function literal or a list of function literals called on each «list» item

 ---